StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

   - `viewportPct` — Subregion of the rendertarget to draw to, in normalized coordinates 0-1.
 Width of zero draws to the entire target.
   - `layerFilter` — Bit flag controlling which render layers are drawn this pass.
   - `materialVariant` — Which material variant to use.
 0 is the default; non-zero indexes into Material.Variants.
+- `void RenderList.DrawNow(Tex toRenderTarget, Matrix[]& cameras, Matrix[]& projections, RenderSettings settings)` — This renders the RenderList to the rendertarget texture immediately, from the specified viewpoint, using a RenderSettings struct for everything else - including tile-friendly post-process effects!
+See Renderer.SetPostProcess for post-process shader requirements.
+  - `toRenderTarget` — The rendertarget texture to draw to.
+  - `camera` — A TRS matrix representing the location and orientation of the camera.
+This matrix gets inverted later on, so no need to do it yourself.
+  - `projection` — The projection matrix describes how the geometry is flattened onto the draw surface.
+Normally, you'd use Matrix.Perspective, and occasionally Matrix.Orthographic might be helpful as well.
+  - `settings` — Settings for this render pass, a `default` here means all layers, the default material variant, clear everything to transparent black, a full-target viewport, and no post-processing.
+  - `cameras` — View transforms, one per view.
+Length must equal `projections.Length` and cannot exceed Renderer.MaxViews.
+  - `projections` — Projection matrices, one per view.
+Same length as `cameras`.
   - Example: see `RenderList.DrawNow` in StereoKit-docs-reference.md
 - `static RenderList RenderList.Find(string listId)` — Finds the RenderList with the matching id, and returns a reference to it.
 If no RenderList is found, it returns null.
   - `listId` — Id of the RenderList we're looking for.